 “It looks kind of wild at the moment,” says Michael Peceny as he digs his hands into the high plastic container.
 Wild it looks indeed, this slimy, brown mass he introduces as his “kombucha mother.”
-Kombucha is an East Asian drink made from fermented tea – sparkling, slightly sour, alcohol-free.
+Kombucha is an East Asian drink made from fermented tea – sparkling, slightly sour, and alcohol-free.
 It’s the base of a number of drinks Peceny has created in his role as bar chef at Tian, a fine-dining restaurant in Vienna’s 1st district.

-Austria’s first and only vegetarian restaurant with a Michelin star, Tian opened in 2011 “at a time when no-one asked for vegetarian food,” says chef and manager Paul Ivić .
+Austria’s first and only vegetarian restaurant with a Michelin star, Tian opened in 2011 “at a time when no one asked for vegetarian food,” says chef and manager Paul Ivić.
 Tian was also ahead of the curve when it comes to non-alcoholic drink accompaniments.
 “I used to be totally into spirits and liquors,” Peceny says, “until Paul asked me to develop non-alcoholic alternatives to our common wine pairing.”

-It wasn’t an easy, particularly at first.
+It wasn’t easy, particularly at first.
 “When you’re eating out, you’re having wine,” says Peceny.
 “This is a principle that has taken root over many years.”
-Today, though, you can find him behind the bar in the restaurant’s basement, the shelves at his back lined with motley colored jars and bottles: Homemade vinegars and kombuchas.
+Today, though, you can find him behind the bar in the restaurant’s basement, the shelves at his back lined with motley coloured jars and bottles: Homemade vinegar and kombuchas.
 Kwas, a lemonade made of leftover bread and Eastern European drink Smreka brewed from juniper berries.
 Peceny works with traditional, often forgotten techniques to create drinks that complement the food.
 Whether with wine or one of Peceny’s drinks, “we want our guests to have a holistic experience.”

 Over the last years, many sophisticated restaurants began offering such alternative beverages to pair with their multi-course menus.
-Alcohol-free cocktails no longer have self conscious names like Safer Sex on the Beach or Driver’s Choice but more confident ones like Code Red or L’Aperitivo and single origin grape juices are discussed with a seriousness that was once reserved for wine.
+Alcohol-free cocktails no longer have self-conscious names like Safer Sex on the Beach or Driver’s Choice but more confident ones like Code Red or L’Aperitivo and single-origin grape juices are discussed with a seriousness that was once reserved for wine.

-A Changing Culture
+A Changing Bar Culture in Vienna

 Is the constant availability of alcohol – the unwritten social rule that every social occasion calls for alcohol – a principle that is now being questioned?